omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

-The actual name of the file does not matter, because the `<@setoutput .../>` directive instructs the templating engine to output everything from the current file into the file that is specified by the `targetFileName` variable. `targetFileName` is automatically filled out by the wizard, based on the filename the user selected on the first wizard page.
+The actual name of the file does not matter, because the `<@setoutput .../>` directive instructs the templating engine to output everything from the current file into the file that is specified by the `targetFileName` variable.
+The `targetFileName`, `targetTypeName`, ${bannerComment}
+ and `nedPackageName` variables are automatically filled out by the wizard, based on the filename and folder the user selected on the first wizard page.

 	<@setoutput path=targetFileName?default("")/>
 	${bannerComment}